top of page

 • 4 min read

-Across the late 1800s and early 1900s, Black communities across the country faced coordinated attacks, mass killings, and violent expulsions — many of which were buried, denied, or erased from textbooks for generations.
-The Tulsa Massacre was “just one of many” such events in U.S. history.
+But here’s the truth we don’t hear nearly enough: Tulsa was not the only massacre.
+Not even close.
+Across the late 1800s and early 1900s, Black communities faced coordinated attacks, mass killings, and violent expulsions.
+Many of these events were buried, denied, or erased from textbooks for generations.
+The Tulsa Massacre was just one of many such events in U.S. history.

-Now back to the Knowledge!!!
+Now, back to the knowledge!!!

 Tulsa Was One Chapter in a Much Larger Story